jtgry/laurengrayphoto/content/_index.md

 - template: block-cta
   heading: Capturing Moments
   image: "/uploads/_DSC1144-2-2.jpg"
-  content: My true passion isn't for photography.
-My passion is for capturing the
+  content: My true passion isn't just for photography.
+My passion is for capturing
-    special moments in your life so that you can experience that joy them for years to come
+    the special moments in your life so that you can experience the same joy for years to come!
   button_url: "/test/"
   button_text: Learn More
 - template: block-showcase